GetMeAThadCola/Scripting-Projects/CyberSec Projects/Security Azure (Cloud) Network/ReadME.txt

 Network Security Groups (NSG): You learned how to define and apply security rules to control inbound and outbound traffic to network resources.

-Azure Firewall Configuration: You gained experience in setting up and configuring Azure Firewall to provide advanced security measures like deep packet inspection and threat protection.
+Azure Firewall Configuration: You gained experience setting up and configuring Azure Firewall to provide advanced security measures like deep packet inspection and threat protection.

 Security Monitoring and Logging: You became proficient in using Azure's monitoring and logging tools, such as Azure Security Center, Azure Monitor, and Azure Log Analytics to track and analyze network activities.